-Due to the increase Switzerland introduced new quotas for EU citizens in 2013:
+Due to the increase, Switzerland introduced new quotas for EU citizens in 2013:

-These quotas can last for only 12 months in accordance to the freedom of movement rules signed by Switzerland in 1999.
+These quotas can only last for 12 months in accordance to the freedom of movement rules signed by Switzerland in 1999.

 The Swiss have long restricted the sale of property to foreigners.
 Cantonal authorization is needed before gaining title.
 Each canton has slightly different rules and the rules even vary from commune to commune within the canton.
 In addition, the Federal government has set an annual quota of permits for non-resident foreigners seeking to acquire property in Switzerland.

 Generally speaking, foreigners have the largest choice of properties in French-speaking cantons.
 The most liberal canton is Vaud, which includes mountain resorts such as Villars, where foreigners can buy virtually any property and resell immediately.